tkareine/MiniFuture/README.md

 ## Usage

 To get a Future job running, use `Future.succeeded` and `Future.failed` to wrap immediate values.
-These return a Future that is already completed with success or failure value, respectively.
+These return `ImmediateFuture` objects, a Future implementation class already completed with success or failure value.

 Use `Future.async` for async jobs that compute the value later in a queue worker thread.
 You pass a block to `Future.async` and return either a `Success` or `Failure` value from it.
+The Future implementation class here is `AsyncFuture`.

 For adapting existing asynchronous interfaces with Futures, use `Future.promise`.
-This is a promise kind of Future.
+This returns a `PromiseFuture` object, a promise kind of Future implementation class.
 Pass the Future to an existing asynchronous interface, and in the completion handler of the interface, complete the Future with success (`Future#resolve`) or failure (`Future#reject`).
-You can immediately return the Future to code expecting Futures and let the Future complete later.
+You can immediately return a `PromiseFuture` to code expecting Futures and let the `PromiseFuture` object complete later.

 When you get a handle to a Future, use `Future#flatMap` to compose another Future that depends on the completed result of the previous